webol/vuer/README.md

 ## Introduction

 Vuer is a Vue.js single page app that uses a Drupal instance running the Drupal Outline module as a backend.
-The app provides an improved interface for Drupal content editors, using the Vuetify / Material Design Component library, drag and drop functionality, undo/redo, workflow integration, etc.  The Drupal GraphQL module is used for communication between the Vue app and the Drupal back end.
-The app was built using DruxtJS https://www.drupal.org/project/druxt, which provides integration with Vue's Nuxt.js framework.
-There is also a node.js app that provides support for Druxt pre-rendering and Pupetteer for screen scraping.
+The app provides an improved interface for Drupal content editors, using the Vuetify / Material Design Component library, drag and drop functionality, undo/redo, workflow integration, etc.

 Primary capabilities supported: